joreynajr/HiCnv/README.md

 - `{acc}` - short for accession and is a generalization for the srr and lib wildcards (not to be confused with Encode accessions, this definition is internal for HiCnv)
 - `{cline}` - cell line

-UPDATE: HiCnv now supports downloading with ENCODE, instructions are given down below.
+UPDATE: HiCnv now supports downloading with ENCODE, instructions are given down below in **Run HiCnv with ENCODE data**.

 ## Authors